 LifeSource is responsible for donor recruitment, blood collection, component manufacturing, testing and product management in our region.

-LifeSource must see 1000 donors each day to ensure an adequate blood supply for area patients in need of transfusions in the hospitals we service.
+LifeSource relies on blood donors to ensure an adequate blood supply for area patients in need of transfusions in the hospitals we service.

 Donor appointments are scheduled at the community donor centers by our Customer Contact Center Representatives.